 Product management is about relationships.
 It’s a great idea to schedule meetings with everyone to figure out who does what and ensure you get a bird’s eye view of the current dynamic.
-Chatting with your team and your peers gives you an opportunity to ask questions, listen to gripes and suggestions, and assess what’s working and what’s not.
+Chatting with your team and your peers give you an opportunity to ask questions, listen to gripes and suggestions, and assess what’s working and what’s not.

 “Product management is about relationships.
 When you start at a new company, meet with as many people as you can.”